-- I cook from scratch, grow as much of my own food as I can, and eat traditional, whole-food style.
+I cook from scratch, grow as much of my own food as I can, and eat traditional, whole-food style (and recently became dairy intolerant).
 I believe that giving the body whole-food support can prevent many illnesses.

 Why I Do It:

-- I believe in mermaids and faeries.
+I believe in magic and faeries.
 I really want to be a mermaid when I grow up.

 My goal is to inspire you to reach higher, try harder, and be better.
-I want you to realize your full potential, and always know how fabulous you are.
+I want you to inspire, educate, or entertain you with my stories, and usually all three at once.
 May you be uplifted by visiting me today.
-Please drop me a note to let me know you were here--I'd love to hear from you!
+Please drop me a note to let me know you were here—I'd love to hear from you!

 Talena Winters writes page-turning fiction for teens and adults in multiple genres including young adult, urban fantasy, romantic suspense, and women’s fiction.